Recap: Gravity Falls S 1 E 13 Boss Mabel

 - The World Is Not Ready: When Dipper captured a real monster to show in the shack, tourists didn't buy it over the fake attractions; Dipper proves them wrong by letting the monster Mind Rape them, and they end up hospitalized.

-- Vomit Indiscretion Shot: Subverted when we briefly see the tourists from Stan's point of view.
+- Vomit Indiscretion Shot: Played with when we briefly see the tourists from Stan's point of view.
 They're all walking, talking wallets, and one of them vomits coins.

 - What Have I Become?: